Module 6: Biopotential Signals [1]#

-Biopotentials are the electrical signals produced inside the body.
+Biopotential signals are electrical signals generated within the body.
 They come from excitable cells found in the nervous system, muscles, and glands.
 When one of these cells gets stimulated, it triggers either an action potential or a graded potential.
-These electrical potentials are the basic building blocks of all biopotentials in the body.
-[1]
+These electrical potentials form the basis of all measurable biopotential signals in the body.

 Upside Down Labs has engineered multiple open-source BioAmp Hardware and BioAmp Software to measure and visualize the body’s biopotential signals.
 These signals include: